 You should first discuss the problem with the fee-earner dealing with your matter, but if this does not resolve the problem, please contact the Team Leader, whose name is given in the Costs Information and Terms of Business document sent to you when we agreed to act for you.

 If at this stage the problem is not resolved please contact Mark Richardson, who is a Partner at our Exeter office, and who has overall responsibility for client care.
-Mark may be contacted at our Exeter Offices at Curzon House, Southerhay West, Exeter, Devon, EX1 1RS Tel 01392 210700.
-He may also be contacted via e-mail at email@example.com
+Mark may be contacted at our Exeter Offices at Curzon House, Southernhay West, Exeter, Devon, EX1 1RS Tel 01392 210700.
+He may also be contacted via e-mail at firstname.lastname@example.org

 What will happen next?